drBenway/pixi-vn-wiki/start/canvas-tickers-functions.md

 ## Sequence of tickers

-If you want to run a sequence of tickers, you can use the `canvas.addTickersSteps` function.
+If you want to run a sequence of tickers, you can use the `canvas.addTickersSequence` function.
 This function receives the following parameters:

 * `canvasElementAlias`: The alias of the canvas element that will use the ticker.
 Please note that a component alias can only have one sequence sequence of tickers to it.
 If you add a new sequence of tickers to the same alias, the new sequence will replace the old one.
 * `tickers`: An array of tickers to be run in sequence.